thewoolleyman/example-sshd-http-app/README.md

   - Create `example-sshd-http-app` project in GDK under `gitlab-org`, with no repo (no README)
   - From local machine: `git remote add gdk ssh://git@gdk.test:2222/gitlab-org/example-sshd-http-app.git`
   - Push to GDK: `git push gdk main:main`
-- Create a new workspace in the project.
+- Create a new workspace for the project.